 Level 2 charging equipment is available in many public areas where vehicles are parked for a significant amount of time — like workplaces, malls and shopping centers.
-You can also invest in a level 2 home charger that uses a 208 – 240 volt outlet to support the higher powered charging equipment.
-This may require electrical work to install that higher voltage outlet in a convenience place for charging at your home.
+You can also invest in a level 2 home charger that uses a 208 – 240-volt outlet to support the higher-powered charging equipment.
+This may require electrical work to install that higher voltage outlet in a convenient place for charging at your home.

-The same 40 mile average daily commute should be replenished in under 2 hours with level 2 charging.
+The same 40-mile average daily commute should be replenished in under two hours with level 2 charging.

 DC Fast Charging

 DC fast charging occurs at public and workplace charging stations only and is not available for use at home.
-Today, most battery electric vehicles (BEVs) are already equipped to handle DC fast charging technology, but always check your vehicle’s charging connector before you plug in.
+Today, most BEVs are already equipped to handle DC fast charging technology, but always check your vehicle’s charging connector before you plug in.

-The cost of charging an electric vehicle depends on many different factors, primarily on where you charge and the time of day that you choose to charge at since the price of electricity varies throughout the day.
-Overall though, charging your EV is significantly less money than filling up a gasoline car.
+The cost of charging an electric vehicle depends on many different factors, primarily on where you charge and the time of day that you choose to charge, since the price of electricity varies throughout the day.
+Overall, charging your EV is significantly less money than filling up a gasoline car.

 To better understand the long-term fuel savings of an EV compared with a gas-powered car, check out the US Department of Energy calculator tool for charging costs in California and beyond.

-At this price, charging an electric vehicle with a 40 kWh battery and an average driving range of 150-mile — like the Nissan Leaf — would only cost about $7 to fully charge at home.
+At this price, charging an electric vehicle with a 40-kWh battery and an average driving range of 150 miles — like the Nissan Leaf — would only cost about $7 to fully charge at home.

 Drivers in California may expect to pay 30 cents per kWh when using a level 2 public charger and 40 cents per kWh using public DC fast charging.